Governor General's Horse Guards

-The Governor General's Horse Guards is an armoured reconnaissance regiment in the Primary Reserve of the Canadian Army.
+The Governor General's Horse Guards is an armoured cavalry regiment in the Primary Reserve of the Canadian Army.
 The regiment is part of 4th Canadian Division's 32 Canadian Brigade Group and is based in Toronto, Ontario.
 It is the most senior reserve regiment in Canada, and the only household cavalry regiment of Canada's three household units.

 Structure

 The regiment maintains a traditional structure, with squadrons and units for deployment and active duty, training, ceremony, cadets, and administration.

 Regimental Headquarters

 Regimental Headquarters (RHQ) consists of the command team to include the commanding officer, the regimental sergeant major, the second in command, the padre, adjutant and drill sergeant.
 RHQ also consists of the Operations and Training Cell, which includes an operations officer, warrant officer, training officer and sergeant.
 The Training Cell oversees the recruits and their progress and interacts with the Battle School with instructor cadre.
 The regiment recruits approximately 25 to 30 soldiers every year.